impara/OrderAuditor/Testing-instructions.md

       - Enable/disable email matching
       - Enable/disable phone matching
       - Enable/disable address matching
+    - If address matching is enabled, optionally enable "Match addresses only when present" toggle:
+      - This setting allows detection to work for digital products/gift orders with missing addresses
+      - When enabled, missing addresses are ignored (not counted as a mismatch)
     - Adjust address sensitivity (High/Medium/Low)
     - Save settings